Flame Retardants

 Flame retardants are monomeric or polymeric.
 Monomers consist of a single, often small unit: like a lego block.
 Polymers contain repeated subunits which may include toxic halogens and phosphates: like a chain of legos linked firmly together.

 Because of their small size, monomers can enter cells and cause harm.
 Polymers are typically large enough that they do not enter cells.
-However, their manufacture and disposal causes adverse impacts.
+However, their manufacture and disposal causes adverse impacts and there is increasing evidence that polymeric flame retardants can break down in the environment.

 Halogenated (or organohalogen) flame retardants